cruise-automation/webviz/packages/@cruise-automation/hooks/README.md

 ### `useAbortable`

-A React Hook to load async, disposable resources and fire the cleanup callback when the component unmountts.
+A React hook to load async, disposable resources and fire the cleanup callback when the component unmountts.
 If the component unmounts before the async operation completes, the resource will still be cleaned up once it finishes loading and an abort signal will be issued to the async load operation.

 ```js
 // types